-Table II: Proposed 5 GHz U-NII band designations
+Table II: 5 GHz U-NII Band Designations Prior to 2013 and as Described in FCC NPRM 13-22

 From the perspective of the ITS world, the most significant proposed change is allowing the band used by DSRC to be shared with unlicensed devices such as Wi-Fi, which would become the proposed U-NII-4 band.
-This has led to an initial flurry of dialog between the automotive and WLAN industries, because the ITS band allocation at 5.9 GHz was not expected to be shared with unlicensed devices such as Wi-Fi.
+This has led to an initial flurry of dialog between the ITS and WLAN industries, because the ITS band allocation at 5.9 GHz was not expected to be shared with unlicensed devices such as Wi-Fi.
 The fundamental issue is how to share the band in a “fair” way, given that DSRC has a higher precedence in the band.

 Mission and Scope of IEEE 802.11 REG SC DSRC Coexistence Tiger Team